rofamex/springboot_java_8_features/README.md

 use when need to get an array out of the stream
 * flatMap
 flatten the data structure to simplify further operations. e.g. turn List<List<String>> into List<String>
+* count
+count the size of the stream
+* skip
+skip the first n elements
+* limit
+limit the size of stream to n elements

 # Project Dependencies